The Residential Design Codes (R-Codes) provide the basis for controlling and guiding residential development throughout Western Australia.

 The R-Codes are also the primary assessment tool against which all residential development is assessed and determined.
 The R-Codes stipulate matters such as boundary setbacks, building height and open space requirements.

-The City of Rockingham has both Town Planning Scheme provisions and Local Planning Policies, which vary some of the R-Code provisions.
-These policies can be discussed with the City's Planning or Building Services Officer on 9528 0333.
+The City of Rockingham has both Town Planning Scheme provisions and local planning policies, which vary some of the R-Code provisions.
+These policies can be discussed with our Planning or Building Services Officers on 9528 0333.

-A copy of the R-codes can be downloaded from the Department of Planning website.
+A copy of the R-Codes can be downloaded from the Department of Planning, Lands and Heritage website.